ashwanik94/DeviceManagement/README.md

 **🔧 CMake Notes (Cross-Platform)**

 The project supports both macOS (Homebrew) and Linux.

-The CMake scripts auto-detect paths when possible, but can be added/override for other platform.
+CMake scripts auto-detect paths when possible, and can be customized or overridden for other platforms.

 **🛣️ Roadmap**
   - Docker container support